Thinkful-Ed/node-sql-sequelize-lessons/content/1.1.2/content.md

 [Download this SQL dump](https://tf-assets-prod.s3.amazonaws.com/courses/node/assets/nyc-restaurants-data-backup.sql).

 Now we need to import the backup data.
 To do that, we'll open psql using the `psql` command with the `-f` flag to specify a SQL script that should be executed on the database.
-From the command line, run `psql -U dev dev-restaurants-app -f ~/path-to-backup-data`.
+From the command line, run `psql -U dev -f ~/path-to-backup-data dev-restaurants-app`.
 Make sure you substitute in the right path to the backup data (for instance, `~/Downloads/nyc-restaurants-data-backup.sql`).

 ![psql-import-02.gif](psql-import-02.gif)